The Kinks: Formation (1962–1963)

 In late 1962, Ray Davies left home to study at Hornsey College of Art.
 He pursued interests in subjects such as film, sketching, theatre, and music, including jazz and blues.
 When Alexis Korner's Blues Incorporated played at the college in December, he asked advice from Alexis Korner, who recommended Giorgio Gomelsky, the former Yardbirds manager, who put Davies in touch with the Soho-based Dave Hunt Band, a professional group of musicians who played jazz and R&B. A few days after the Ray Davies Quartet supported Cyril Stapleton at the Lyceum Ballroom on New Year's Eve, Davies, while still remaining in the Quartet, joined the Dave Hunt Band which briefly included Charlie Watts on drums.
-In February 1963, Davies left Dave Hunt to join the Hamilton King Band (also known as the Blues Messengers), which had Peter Bardens as pianist.
-At the end of the spring term, he left Hornsey College with a view to study film at the Central School of Art and Design.
+In February 1963, Davies left Dave Hunt to join the Hamilton King Band (also known as the Blues Messengers), which had Peter Bardens as a pianist.
+At the end of the spring term, he left Hornsey College with a view to studying film at the Central School of Art and Design.
 Around this time the Quartet changed their name to the Ramrods.
 Davies has referred to a show the fledgling Kinks played (again as the Ray Davies Quartet) at Hornsey Town Hall on Valentine's Day 1963 as their first important gig.
-In June, the Hamilton King Band broke up, though the Ramrods kept going, performing under several other names, including the Pete Quaife Band, and the Bo-Weevils, before (temporarily) settling on the Ravens.
-The fledgling group hired two managers, Grenville Collins and Robert Wace, and in late 1963 former pop singer Larry Page became their third manager.
+In June, the Hamilton King Band broke up.
+However, the Ramrods kept going, performing under several other names, including the Pete Quaife Band and the Bo-Weevils, before (temporarily) settling on the Ravens.
+The fledgling group hired two managers, Grenville Collins and Robert Wace.
+In late 1963 former pop singer Larry Page became their third manager.
 American record producer Shel Talmy began working with the band, and the Beatles' promoter, Arthur Howes, was retained to schedule the Ravens' live shows.
 The group unsuccessfully auditioned for various record labels until early 1964, when Talmy secured them a contract with Pye Records.
 During this period they had acquired a new drummer, Mickey Willet; however, Willet left the band shortly before they signed to Pye.
 The Ravens invited Mick Avory to replace him after seeing an advertisement Avory had placed in Melody Maker.
 Avory had a background in jazz drumming and had played one gig with the fledgling Rolling Stones.